-Like all prevention methods, PrEP is not 100% effective.
+If PrEP is taken daily, it offers a lot of protection against HIV infection, but it is not 100% effective.
 Therefore, it will provide the most protection when used with—not instead of—condoms, safer sex practices, use of clean injection equipment, and other HIV prevention methods.
 PrEP adds another layer of protection.
 It’s also important to remember that taking PrEP will not prevent you from getting syphilis, gonorrhea, chlamydia, or other sexually transmitted diseases.
 Similarly, for those taking PrEP because of injection drug use risks, PrEP will not protect you from getting hepatitis C, skin, or heart infections.

-- CDC – Q&A: CDC's Clinical Studies of Pre-Exposure Prophylaxis for HIV Prevention
+- CDC – Fact Sheet: Pre-Exposure Prophylaxsis (PrEP) for HIV Prevention

 - CDC – Fact Sheet: Proven Prevention Methods